Students with Life Threatening Conditions

 If a medication or treatment order is not provided, the principal of the school is required to exclude the child until such an order is provided.
 This requirement applies to students with life-threatening conditions who are new to the district, and students who are already attending the school.
 Our exclusion procedures are in accordance with the rules (WACs) of the State Board of Education.

 It is vital to your child’s safety during the school day that if your child has a life-threatening health condition requiring medical services at school, you immediately notify your school nurse.
-The necessary forms will be provided and a time will be arranged for you to meet with your child’s school nurse.
+The necessary forms for students with life threatening allergies, seizure disorders, asthma, and diabetes can be found below.

 Please contact the school nurse if you have any questions or would like further clarification.